How To Stop Binge Eating: Gentle Ways To Deal With Overeating Triggers

 - Don’t neglect your anxiety, depression, or self-esteem problems, and look for ways to improve your mental health.

 - Try to be self-compassionate and understand that your body feels and works better when you love it.

-- Don’t be afraid to choose a healthy lifestyle even if your family tends or used to binge eat.
+- Don’t be afraid to choose a healthy lifestyle even if your family tends or is used to binge on.

 - Try to acknowledge your boredom and make something productive out of it.

 Best Books That Help You To Stop Binge Eating